 Like all procedures, a brow lift comes with the risk of potential complications.
-Dr. Mulholland has been performing brow lift surgery for over 20 years and, after this many brow lifts, the risk of a significant complication is extremely low.
-Although Dr. Mulholland has not seen most of the risks listed below, these brow lift risks have been reported:
+Dr. Bell has been performing brow lift surgery for over 20 years and, after this many brow lifts, the risk of a significant complication is extremely low.
+Although Dr. Bell has not seen most of the risks listed below, these brow lift risks have been reported:

 Scars from Incisions

 Scarring might be visible after a brow lift.